-The purpose of Garfield Clean Energy Collaborative is to make it easier for residents, businesses, and governments throughout Garfield County to become more energy efficient and tap clean energy as a means to creating a stronger, more resilient economy.
-The GCEC uses state legislation that allows governments to cooperate with one another to provide a service or function that is most efficiently provided on a regional basis rather than by single governments.
+The purpose of Garfield Clean Energy Collaborative is to help residents, businesses and governments throughout Garfield County become more energy efficient and tap clean energy as a means to creating a stronger, more resilient economy.
+The Collaborative uses state legislation that allows governments to cooperate with one another to provide a service or function that is most efficiently provided on a regional basis rather than by single governments.

 The formation of the Collaborative is one of the many results of a Department of Local Affairs grant originally awarded to a partnership of governments in Garfield County in 2008.
-The grant was overseen by the Garfield Clean Energy Advisory Board, which reported to the Board of County Commissioners.
-The new Collaborative is a self-standing entity, and will continue to oversee the programs to help residents, businesses, and local governments become more energy efficient and reduce energy costs.
-The non-profit CLEER (Clean Energy Economy for the Region) implements the work of Garfield Clean Energy.
+The grant was overseen from 2009 through 2011 by the Garfield Clean Energy Advisory Board, which reported to the Garfield Board of County Commissioners.

 Members of Garfield Clean Energy Collaborative are Parachute, Rifle, Silt, New Castle, Glenwood Springs, Carbondale, Garfield County, Colorado Mountain College, and the Roaring Fork Transportation Authority.
 (The Garfield County Public Library District was a member from 2012 to 2015.)